data-apis/array-api/README.md

 ## Building docs locally

-The spec website comprises of multiple Sphinx docs (one for each spec version), all of which exist in `spec/` and rely on the modules found in `src/` (most notably `array_api_stubs`).
+The spec website is comprised of multiple Sphinx docs (one for each spec version), all of which exist in `spec/` and rely on the modules found in `src/` (most notably `array_api_stubs`).
 To install these modules and the additional dependencies of the Sphinx docs, you can use